rwandantechy/clmpi-benchmark/docs/results_analysis.md

 ## Overview

-This document analyzes the results from CLMPI benchmark evaluations of several models.
+This document analyzes the results from CLMPI benchmark evaluations.
 The analysis shows the system's capability to produce performance metrics, though results are based on limited prompt coverage.

 ## Current Limitations